bovigo/callmap/README.md

 $yourClass->mapCalls(['aMethod' => onConsecutiveCalls(303, throws(new \Exception('error')))]);
 ```

+Here, the first invocation of `$yourClass->aMethod()` will return `303`, whereas
+the second call will lead to the exception being thrown.

 ### How do I specify that an object returns itself? ###

-Actually, you don't. `bovigo/callmap` is smart enough to detect when it should
+Actually, you don't. _bovigo/callmap_ is smart enough to detect when it should
 return the object instance instead of null when no call mapping for a method was
 provided.
-To achieve that, `bovigo/callmap` tries to detect the return type of a
+To achieve that, _bovigo/callmap_ tries to detect the return type of a
 method from its doc comment.
 If the return type specified there is one of `$this`,
 `self`, the short class name or the fully qualified class name of the class or
 of a parent class or any interface the class implements, it will return the
 instance instead of null.

 Exception to this: if the return type is `\Traversable` this doesn't apply.

+*Btw: looking forward to return type hints with PHP 7. ;-)*

 ### Verifying method invocation and passed arguments ###